Keith & Kristyn Getty

-Keith & Kristyn Getty are a musical duo from Northern Ireland, focusing on hymns and other Christian music.
+Keith & Kristyn Getty are a musical duo from Northern Ireland who perform hymns and other Christian music.
 They are best known for the 2001 hymn "In Christ Alone", co-written with Stuart Townend.
+They are additionally best known for the 2024 contemporary Easter hymn "Christus Victor (Amen)” co-written by Matt Papa, Texas native Matt Boswell and Nashville, Tennessee's Bryan Fowler.

 Other well-known hymns in the Getty Music catalog include "Rejoice", "The Lord Almighty Reigns", "His Mercy Is More", "He Will Hold Me Fast", "The Power of the Cross", "The Lord Is My Salvation", "By Faith", and "Speak O Lord".
 The Gettys have recorded 26 albums and have been nominated for a Grammy Award, as well as winning two Dove Awards.
 In 2017, Christianity Today named the Gettys "preeminent" hymn writers who have "changed the way evangelicals worship".

-The couple oversees Getty Music, a record label and publishing house, as well as an education program for developing hymn writers and worship leaders.
-In 2020, the Gettys founded the Getty Music Foundation which provides resources to churches and families, especially resources pertaining to theology and congregational singing education.
+The couple run Getty Music, a record label and publishing house in addition to an education program for developing hymn writers and worship leaders.
+In 2020, the Gettys founded the Getty Music Foundation which provides resources to churches and families, especially resources pertaining to theology and education in congregational singing.
 They have four children.